Deeplocal/scrubber/README.md

 ![Untitled Sketch_bb4](docs/parts.png)

-1. Power down your Pi
+1. Power down your Pi.

-2. Press the Adafruit Sound Bonnet onto the Pi's headers
+2. Press the Adafruit Sound Bonnet onto the Pi's headers.

-3. Locate Pin 5 and ground **on the sound bonnet** and solder ~6in of your thin wire to each
+3. Locate Pin 5 and ground **on the sound bonnet** and solder ~6in of your thin wire to each.

 4. [Optional] Attach a battery pack— we did this but you definitely don’t need to.

    ![Untitled Sketch_bb6](docs/assem.png)

-Once you’re all put together, We’re ready to head to software!
+Once you’re all put together, we’re ready to head to software!

 ### Software

 1. On your computer (not the Pi), head to Spotify [dashboard](http://link).

-2. Click *Create an app* and call it *Scrubber,* and set the description to scrubber.
-Select “Speaker” on the checklist, and then click next— assuming you're using this for a non-commerical application, click non-commerical, then read the tems and conditions, check the boxes, and hit submit.
-You’ll now be on a page with see you Client ID
+2. Click *Create an app*, call it *Scrubber,* and set the description to *Scrubber*.
+Select “Speaker” on the checklist, and then click next.
+Assuming you're using this for a non-commerical application, click non-commerical, then read the tems and conditions, check the boxes, and hit submit.
+You’ll now be sent to your Scrubber app's dashboard page.

 3. Note down your Client ID and your Client Secret (we’ll need those in a bit!)